letusdigdeeper/letusdigdeeper.github.io/_posts/2020-08-14-speech-representation.md

 <font size='6'> Fast Fourier Transform</font>
-Fourier transform is a frequency domain representation of the original signal.
+Fourier transform is a frequency domain representation of the time domain signal.
 We decompose a signal into all the consisting pure frequency information.
-We try to convert time domain waveform to a magnitude as a function of frequency data.
+Using Fourier transform we can represent the time-domain signal as superimposition of sinusoids of varying magnitudes, frequencies and phase offsets.
+We convert time domain waveform to a magnitude as a function of frequency data.
 We call it Power Spectrum.
 While doing this transformation from time to frequency domain we lose out on temopral data of the signal.
 The only differenct in Fourier Transform and Fast Fourier Transform is Fast Fourier Transform is done on continous signal and Fast Fourier Transform is done on discrete time signal.

 ```
 import numpy as np

 fft = np.fft.fft(x)
 mag_fft = np.abs(fft)
 freq_fft = np.linspace(0, sr, len(mag_fft))